Technology and Communications

 Very importantly, the legislation advances proposals that would help the FCC and law enforcement protect consumers from fraudulent telephone calls, and to educate Americans about their options to stop these harassing calls.

-On July 23, 2018 I voted in favor of H.R.
+In July 2018 I voted in favor of H.R.
 3994, Access Broadband Act, which passed the House with bipartisan support.
 The legislation establishes an office to provide for a single point of contact in order to streamline management of federal broadband resources across multiple agencies, creating a simpler process for small businesses and local economic developers to access them.
 The bill also includes informational workshops for local businesses and economic developers.

 Expanding Access to Spectrum

 From smartphones, to tablets, to the Internet of Things, a myriad of new connected devices come online each day that rely on spectrum resources.
 Unlocking additional spectrum is key to meeting the growing demands of mobile broadband and competing with countries like China, and I am working to identify better ways to expand access to and improve the efficiency of the federal government's use of spectrum for both licensed and unlicensed use.
 In a world with more competition and less easy choices to make about our spectrum resources, we must continue to lead the world on innovative ways we manage our spectrum.

 The Internet has been a catalyst for economic growth over the past 20 years because it has remained unfettered from undue government regulation and interference.
 In light of the FCC order to restore the open Internet framework that existed prior to 2015, it is time for Congress to codify a bipartisan, light-touch regulatory framework while also establishing clear and permanent protections for consumers.